-Income Taxes - Effective July 1, 2022, the Company made an election under the Internal Revenue Code to be treated as a regarded entity for income tax purposes.
+Income Taxes - The Company has elected to be treated as a regarded entity for income tax purposes pursuant to the Internal Revenue Code.
 Income tax expense is the total of the current year income tax due or refundable and the change in deferred tax assets and liabilities.
 Deferred income tax assets and liabilities are determined using the asset and liability method.
 Under this method, the net deferred tax asset or liability is determined based on the tax effects of the temporary differences between the book and tax bases of the various assets and liabilities on the Statement of Financial Condition and gives current recognition to changes in tax rates and laws.
 The Company records a valuation allowance when management believes it is more likely than not that deferred tax assets will not be realized.
 An income tax position will be recognized as a benefit only if it is more likely than not that it will be sustained upon examination by the Internal Revenue Service, based upon its technical merits.
 Once that status is met, the amount recorded will be the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
+The Company recognizes interest and/or penalties related to income tax matters in income tax expense.